 A clogged air filtration system

-When the filters clog, it means that the air transfer between the inside and the outside is basically going to be restricted.
-This might cause a natural build-up of heat inside the furnace necessitating automatic shut down for purposes of safety.
+When the filters clog, it means that the air transfer between the inside and the outside will be restricted.
+It might cause a natural build-up of heat inside the furnace, necessitating automatic shutdown for safety purposes.

 The best thing you can do with this is to make sure that we have cleaned off the air filtration system all along and make sure that we allow the furnace some time to cool down before we can get back to using it again.
 Sometimes when it is severely dirty, you might want to change the filters.